Cisco-Kosha/teamwork-connector/README.md

 ### People

-Get all available people data for projects, milestones, and tasks
+Get all available people data for projects, milestones, and tasks.

 ### Projects

-Retrieve all available projects within Teamwork and manage their life cycles (for resources that the authenticated user is associated with)
+Retrieve all available projects within Teamwork and manage their life cycles (for resources that the authenticated user is associated with).

 ### Milestones